2013 Jeep Grand Cherokee Interior

 - "Backseat passengers should be pretty comfortable, and the Grand Cherokee offers up considerably more rear legroom than the Toyota 4Runner." -- Edmunds

-- "Even though the new SRT front seats are roughly the size of living room recliners, backseat passengers have nearly as much space as front-seat occupants." -- Motor Trend (SRT8, 2012)
+- "Even though the new SRT front seats are roughly the size of living room recliners, backseat passengers have nearly as much space as front-seat occupants." -- Motor Trend (2012 SRT8)

 - "One of the most family-friendly features is the cabin's spaciousness.
 The seats are comfy, and legroom is ample; even with rear-facing child-safety seats, no one should feel cramped, whether riding in front or the back." -- Cars.com (2012)

-The Jeep Grand Cherokee comes with a six-speaker stereo, tilt/telescoping steering wheel and steering wheel-mounted audio controls.
-Standard features are fairly sparse considering most of the competition comes standard with a rearview camera, USB port and Bluetooth.
-Optional features include a voice-activated navigation system with Bluetooth, satellite radio, a backup camera and a rear DVD entertainment system.
+The 2013 Jeep Grand Cherokee comes with a six-speaker stereo, tilt/telescoping steering wheel and steering wheel-mounted audio controls.
+Standard features are fairly sparse considering most of the competition comes standard with a rearview camera, a USB port and Bluetooth.
+Optional features include a voice-activated navigation system with Bluetooth, satellite radio, a backup camera and a rear-seat DVD entertainment system.

 Reviewers think the audio and climate controls in the Grand Cherokee are easy to use and well-placed.
 One critic really likes the Uconnect voice recognition infotainment system and navigation.
 However, another test driver says that the navigation’s graphics look outdated and the system is complicated compared with the systems found in rival midsize SUVs.